Plant EvoDevo: Articulation Morphology of Plants

-Articulation Morphology of Plants and Plant Evo-Devo: A process-oriented, unified approach based on open growth, ramification and articulation, inspired by the theory of anaphytes (anaphytosis)
+Articulation Morphology of Plants and Plant Evo-Devo: An empirical, dynamic, all-inclusive, and unifying approach based on open growth, ramification and articulation, inspired by the theory of anaphytes

 Rolf Sattler